 What do you do work wise?
 Did you have a job before you arrived or did you look for work when you got there?
 If you didn’t have a job, how did (or do) you land work?

 We both started out working whatever travel jobs we could find (au pairs, waiting tables, etc.) and discovered our “dream jobs” as a result.

 Dan now works as a kindergarten teacher, after two years of working with children while we travelled.
 I’m now a web designer and travel blogger.

 I feel so fortunate for the options we’ve had since we started travelling and the doors that have been opened to us.
 It’s been an incredible experience so far and I can’t wait to see what the future has in store for us!

 Expat Living Information

 If you dig interviews like this one with Kate Jordan in Frankfurt, Germany, take a look through Expat Living section.
-For more on life in Berlin, consider this article about why you should not rent an Airbnb in Berlin or how to make friends in Berlin.
+For more on life in Berlin, consider this article about why you should not rent an Airbnb in Berlin or the best Berlin meetup groups for meeting new people.